-Today for our March Muffin Madness event I have the pleasure of sharing a gluten-free muffin recipe from Alea Milham of Premeditated Leftovers—Lemon Chia Seed Muffins.
-Her recipe is gluten free and nut free, with a dairy-free option.
+Today for our March Muffin Madness event I have the pleasure of sharing a brilliant gluten-free muffin recipe from Alea Milham of Premeditated Leftovers.
+Alea’s gluten-free Lemon Chia Seed Muffins are not only gluten free and nut free, but there’s also a dairy-free option.

 You can usually find Alea sharing tips for saving money on her blog, Premeditated Leftovers.
 While Alea shares that a gluten-free diet can be more expensive, she saves money by growing her own vegetables and cooking from scratch as much as possible.